 - Golden Arrow Lakeside Resort

 Golden Arrow is a family-owned resort that feels like home the moment you step inside.
-Since 1974, three generations of family members have helped the hotel grow and expand — now with 166 rooms and 20 different room types.
-From the lobby’s roaring fire place overlooking Mirror Lake, to the chess table and reading nooks in the loft, there’s no shortage of places to cozy up on a cold day.
+From the lobby’s roaring fire place, to the chess table and reading nooks in the loft, there’s no shortage of places to cozy up on a cold day.
 Its prime location on Main Street gives your family walking access to the village’s shops and restaurants.
-Families also have direct access to the lake out the back door of Golden Arrow.
+Guests also have views of Mirror Lake and direct access to the lake out the back door of Golden Arrow.